josephjaspers/blackcat_tensors/BlackCat_Tensors3.3/README.md

-Last Updated: March 15, 2018
+Last Updated: Sunday, June 3rd, 2018
 Author: Joseph Jaspers

-BlackCat_Tensors (BCT) is a highly optimized Matrix library designed for NeuralNetworks.
+BlackCat_Tensors (BCT) is a highly optimized Matrix library designed for NeuralNetworks in a multi-threaded context.
+Various operations enable utilizing low-level multithreaded concepts in this much higher-level framework.

 Current Work:
-	Focused on integrating standard Linear Algebra routines (IE BLAS routines).
-	Focused on adding convolution/correlation kernel for ConvNets.
+	Scaleable injection for BLAS routines, implementating convolution/correlation (using MKL/CUDA)

 Intallation/Setup:

 	BCT is a header only library that supports compilation with the NVCC and G++
-		- stable with G++ 6 and 7 and NVCC (CUDA 9)
+		- stable with G++ 6 and 7 and NVCC (CUDA 9.2)

 	Setting simply requires adding the BlackCat_Tensors3.3 your path and including "BlackCat_Tensors.h"

 FAQ Fast Explanation:

-	Can I use non primitive types?
-No, BCT currently only supports primitive data types.
+	All data-types are now supported, though the classes are designed for primitive-numeric types

 	CPU multithreading?
 Simply link openmp
 	GPU multithreading?
 Install CUDA 9 run with NVCC and choose the GPU mathlibrary.